Last Updated on June 13, 2023 by bethrmartin

 It’s almost hard to believe how many exemplary and timeless pieces of furniture were designed during this movement.
 Furniture designers thrived with so many new materials, and these designs are still very loved today.

-Items such as the Eames Lounge Chair, the Noguchi coffee table, and the Saarinen tulip table are visually stunning and stand the test of time in terms of style and quality.
+Items such as the Eames Lounge Chair, the Noguchi coffee table, and the Saarinen Womb chair are visually stunning and stand the test of time in terms of style and quality.
 These iconic pieces are sure to add a touch of sophistication to any room.

 But don’t feel you need to spend a ton of money on an original piece of furniture to get the right look.
-Shop vintage, or look for furniture with the same spirit as the originals.
+Shop vintage, purchase a replica, or look for furniture with the same spirit as the originals.
 Either way, these designs are icons for a reason!

 There’s no better way to express your personal style than through your home decor.
 With just a few tips and tricks, you can easily create a vintage mid-century modern look in your home that is both timeless and inviting.